WALK, APPROACH AND OBSERVE WILDLIFE ON FOOT!

 African Safari Walks guides avid wildlife-observers on a walking safari to methodically use optics and survey wildlife landscapes to find camouflaged birds and mammals to approach and observe the species creating an immersive close-encounter wildlife observation experience.
 Birds and mammals disguise their presence through disruptive or concealment coloration, which is a survival trait against their enemies to remain undetected and alive.

 Optics produce the bright and crisp image in our quest to immerse wildlife-observers into birds and mammals through observation.
 The Walking safari guide and wildlife-observers will repeatedly step out of the game-drive vehicle to walk into wildlife landscapes performing methodical grid-glassing using optics to locate the birds and mammals.
 Optics are an essential and integral component of this immersive wildlife observing walking safari therefore, wildlife-observers require optics that will deliver perfect image clarity and detail when spotting or observing birds and mammals.

 Grid-glassing is a methodical use of optics mounted on a lightweight tripod to survey wildlife landscapes to spot the inconspicuous birds and mammals before walking and approaching these magnificent animals creating a close-encounter observation experience.
-Each avid wildlife-observer participating in this immersive walking safari must bring a pair of the 8×42 optics-binoculars, birding spotting scope and a lightweight tripod.
+Each avid wildlife-observer participating in this immersive walking safari must bring a pair of the 8×42 optics-binoculars.
 Grid-glassing focuses on locating birds and high profile mammal species such as elephant, buffalo, roan, sable, lion, leopard, wild dog, cheetah, hyena, caracal, serval – the list is endless.

 SAFETY DURING WILDLIFE-OBSERVERS WALKING SAFARI